 - Step 6: Navigate to “C:\Program Files\Java” (32-bit) or “C:\Program Files (x86)\Java” (64-bit) and paste the folder which you have already copied.

 - Step 7: Launch the “Minecraft mod manager” and click on the “Edit Profile” option located at the bottom.

 - Step 8: Select the correct Java path (which you have just pasted) under the “Java settings (Advanced)” option.

 - Step 9: Save the settings and relaunch the game.

 Several gamers have also reported getting network issues after manually installing the latest Java package.
-However, you can quickly fix this error by following our step-by-step guide to fix the ethernet unidentified network error on the Windows system.
+However, you can quickly fix this error by following our step-by-step guide to fix OpenGL Error 1282 In Minecraft similar to this problem.

 9. Disable Showing OpenGL errors